-Traveling from Bhagdogra, India to Phuentsholing, Bhutan by land is a feast for mind, body and soul.
-You can have a quality “me” time; while the bountiful supply of: sprightly forests, mighty mountains and sparkly rivers with twinkling sand for shoulders, under the all-pervading sky, rise and fall along the way.
+Travelling from Bagdogra, India to Phuentsholing, Bhutan by land is a feast for mind, body and soul.
+You can have a quality “me” time while the bountiful supply of forests, mountains and rivers under the vast blue sky keep you company through the journey.

-The route we essentially traversed during our eight-day trip with deviation here and there was:
+The route we followed during our eight-day trip with deviation here and there was:

 Phuentsholing to Paro -> Paro to Thimpu ->Thimpu to Phobjikha -> Phobjikha to Paro -> Paro to Phuentsholing.